ultravioletrs/cube-docs/docs/api/authentication.md

 ## Token Scope and Security

-- Tokens are **issued per user**
+- PATs are **issued per user**
+- PATs are **long-lived**
 - Domains control **model visibility and permissions**
 - Tokens must be kept **secret**
 - Tokens should be transmitted only over **HTTPS**

 > For local development, Cube AI may run with self-signed certificates.
 > In production, valid TLS certificates are required.

 ---

+## Short-Lived Access Tokens (UI Only)

+Cube AI may issue **short-lived JWT access tokens** internally for UI login sessions.

+These tokens:

+- Are managed automatically by the UI
+- Are **not intended for direct API usage**
+- Are **not documented** for external integrations

+All documentation examples use **Personal Access Tokens (PATs)**.

+---

 ## Summary

-- Cube AI uses **JWT-based authentication**
+- Cube AI uses **Personal Access Tokens (PATs)** for authentication
-- Tokens are issued via the **Users service**
+- PATs are created via the Cube AI UI
-- All API calls require `Authorization: Bearer <token>`
+- All API calls require `Authorization: Bearer <pat>`
 - Model APIs are accessed via the **domain proxy**
-- Authentication and domain isolation are core security features of Cube AI
+- Domain isolation and PAT-based access are core security features of Cube AI